 - Headaches and Migraines

-- Sore feet (plantar fascitis); painful soles of feet
+- Sore feet (plantar fasciitis); painful soles of feet

-- now how do I put this one politely….a cold bum, butt, derriere, fanny, gluteus maximus, haunches, hindquarters, posterior, rear, and/or cheeks.
-Yup, really exists.
+- Putting it politely….a cold bum, butt, derriere, fanny, gluteus maximus, haunches, hindquarters, posterior, rear, and/or cheeks.
+Yup, it really exists.

 - irritable bowel syndrome

 - painful bladder